-- e.
-Reinspections must be completed on 25 percent of all repaired vehicles whose damage was less than \$4,000 including damages paid under a Direct Payment Plan. - 8.
-Carriers must establish procedures to comply with claims requirements included in the mandatory preinsurance inspection program established by Regulation 211 CMR 94.00 (Appendix G). - B. Normal Claim Handling - 1.
+- b.
+SCs must have an ongoing training plan and program for continuing education of staff appraisers, including fraud awareness. - c.
+SCs must have a plan for periodic evaluation of the quality and accuracy of its independent appraisers. - d.
+Reinspections must be completed on 75 percent of all repaired motor vehicles whose damage exceeded \$4,000 including damages paid under a Direct Payment Plan. - e.
+Reinspections must be completed on 25 percent of all repaired motor vehicles whose damage was less than \$4,000 including damages paid under a Direct Payment Plan. - 8.
+SCs must establish procedures to comply with claims requirements included in the mandatory pre-insurance inspection program established by Regulation 211 CMR 94.00 (Appendix F). - B. Normal Claim Handling - 1.
 Initial screening of reports of accidents and losses - a.
-All new notices shall be screened by a person with sufficient experience and training to be able to identify warning signs requiring special inquiry or investigation or by an appropriate expert software system designed for fraud screening, and thereafter assigned by a person with sufficient experience and training. - b.
+All new notices shall be screened by a person with sufficient experience and training to be able to identify warning signs requiring special inquiry or investigation or by an appropriate expert software system designed for fraud screening, and thereafter assigned to a person with sufficient experience and training. - b.
 The initial screening shall determine whether accident circumstances, facts, and information reported are consistent and sufficient to establish the occurrence. - c.
 The initial screening shall identify losses involving theft or arson, which always require detailed investigation. - d.
-The fraud indicators of Commonwealth Automobile Reinsurers Special Investigative Unit (CAR SIU) Standards and Fraud Profile (Appendix A) should be considered to determine possible warning signs of fraud. - e.
-A determination shall be made of the type and extent of further investigation that may be necessary if the initial screening identifies discrepancies or inconsistencies. - 2.
-Initial Investigation
+The fraud indicators of CAR Special Investigations Unit (SIU) Standards and Fraud Profile shall be considered to determine possible warning signs of fraud (Appendix A).